 - If a CMHC clinician has cause to believe that an elderly or disabled person has been or may be abused, neglected, or subject to financial exploitation, the clinician is required to make a report to the appropriate state agency.

-- Information disclosed about a person from whom you sought counseling in the State of Texas behaving toward you in a sexually inappropriate manner must be reported (your identity may remain anonymous at your request).
+- Information disclosed about a person from whom you sought counseling behaving toward you in a sexually inappropriate manner must be reported (your identity may remain anonymous at your request).

 - If your records are requested by a valid subpoena or court order, we must respond.

 - If you are a minor (under the age of 18).

 - If you are under the age of 18, Texas State Law requires that we obtain permission from your parent or managing conservator/guardian in most cases in order to offer you counseling services.
 This consent form can be found under Related Documents below.

 Your counseling record contains documentation relevant to your care at the Counseling and Mental Health Center.
 It will be retained for at least seven years after your last contact for services.